mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 Krita automatically connects to your tablet if the drivers are installed.
 When things go wrong, usually the problem isn't with Krita.

-Surface pro tablets need two drivers
+Surface Pro tablets need two drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Certain tablets using n-trig, like the Surface Pro, have two types of
 drivers.
-One is native, n-trig and the other one is called wintab.
+One is native, n-trig and the other one is called Wintab.
 Since 3.3, Krita can use Windows Ink style drivers, just go to
 :menuselection:`Settings --> Configure Krita... --> Tablet Settings` and
 toggle the :guilabel:`Windows 8+ Pointer Input (Windows Ink)` there.
 You
-don't need to install the wintab drivers anymore for n-trig based pens.
+don't need to install the Wintab drivers anymore for n-trig based pens.

 Windows 10 updates
 ~~~~~~~~~~~~~~~~~~